s100projects/T35_GPIO_TEST/README.md

 ```

 Once downloaded, you will need to compile the project with the Efinity toolchain and then program it via the JTAG interface (see Efinix documentation).
-AFter programming, each GPIO pin will be outputting one of eight divided down clocks.
+After programming, each GPIO pin will be outputting one of eight divided down clocks.